isleofcode/ember-cordova/docs/livereload.md

 # Device Live Reload

-Live reload is automatically enabled and configured for `ember-cordova` `>= 0.2.0`.
+Live reload works for device & simulator builds.
+It is automatically enabled and configured for `ember-cordova` `>= 0.2.0`.
 Instructions for advanced configuration are below.

 **Caveats**